Marlboro Township, New Jersey: Burnt Fly Bog

-Located off Tyler Lane and Spring Valley Road on the Old Bridge Township border, the area of Burnt Fly Bog in Marlboro Township is listed as a Superfund clean-up site.
+Located off Tyler Lane and Spring Valley Road on the Old Bridge Township border, the area of Burnt Fly Bog in Marlboro is listed as a Superfund clean-up site.
 It is a rural area covering approximately 1700 acre, most of it in Marlboro Township, Monmouth County, New Jersey.
 During the 1950s and early 1960s, many unlined lagoons were used for storage of waste oil.
 As a result, at least 60 acre of the bog have been contaminated.
 In addition to the current contaminated area, the site still consists of: four lagoons; an approximately 13,000-cubic-yard mound of sludge; and an undetermined number of exposed and buried drums.
 The site is a ground water discharge area for the Englishtown Aquifer.
 In this bog, ground water, surface water, and air are contaminated by oil and various organic chemicals.
 Contaminants known to be present include ethylbenzene, methylene chloride, tetrachloroethylene, toluene, base neutral acids, metals, PAHs, PCBs, unknown liquid waste, and VOCs.

 A number of studies have been mounted starting in 1981.
 At that time the EPA awarded a Cooperative Agreement and funds to New Jersey under the Resource Conservation and Recovery Act.
 Early in 1982, EPA used CERCLA funds to install a 900 ft fence and repair a 6 ft section of a dike.
 In 1983, the state completed (1) a field investigation to study the ground water, (2) a feasibility study for removal of contaminated soil and drums, and (3) a feasibility study for closing the site.
 EPA and the state continue negotiating agreements for further cleanup activities.

 Through 2003, a total of 33600 cuyd of sedimentation, sludge and soil have been removed for disposal and incineration.
 The area was then back filled with top soil.
 In June 2011, a five-year review of the site was published.
 At that time the remediation status was complete as of date: 9/21/2004.
 Finally a fence has been installed around the entire site to restrict access and protect human health but has been breached in several locations.
 The downstream area was cleaned up to residential levels.
 It was recommended that the NJDEP continued monitoring off Site groundwater for five years.
 The final suggestion was "Since hazardous substances, pollutants or contaminants remain at the Site which do not allow for unlimited use or unrestricted exposure, in accordance with 40 CFR 300.430 (f) (4) (ii), the remedial action for the Site shall be reviewed no less often than every five years.
 EPA will conduct another five-year review prior to June 2016."